Woowuo/NumPdeVis/README.md

 # NumPdeVis
-Visualization of numeric solution of partial derivative equation
+Numeric Visualization of Partial Derivative Equation
 ## Problem Statement
 ### The current math apps and engineering simulation software have demonstrated the following problems:
-1. The current math apps in the market don’t provide numeric visualization of Laplace's Equation, Equation of Heat Conduction, and Wave Equation, but those 3 functions play significant roles in engineering.
+1. The current math apps in the market don’t provide numeric visualization of Laplace's Equation, Equation of Heat Conduction, and Wave Equation, but those 3 functions plays significant roles in engineering.
 2. In many other math apps, the software does not accept keyboard input, which slows down the users’ input speed.
 3. The other apps take a while to generate simulation graphs, which demonstrates the performance issue.
 4. The mainstream apps do not provide history look-up, so users may lose history data.